-Free resources about various space topics for teachers.
+Free resources for teachers.

 Cassini-Huygens is a robotic spacecraft studying Saturn and its moons.
 The spacecraft has two main elements: Cassini (an orbiter developed by NASA), and Huygens (a lander developed by the European Space Agency ESA).

 Cassini has been designed to remain in orbit around Saturn, while the Huygens probe was designed to be dropped through the atmosphere of Titan, Saturn’s largest moon.

 Cassini reached Saturn in July 2004.
 With its wide array of instruments, the craft has gathered vast amounts of data about Saturn’s rings, moons and the planet itself leading to many new discoveries including a giant, continuous hurricane at Saturn’s south pole, geysers on Enceladus, one of Saturn’s many moons, and the discovery of seven previously unknown moons.

 The Huygens probe had a successful descent through the atmosphere of Titan in January 2005 and revealed a surface covered by lakes and rivers of liquid hydrocarbons.
 The Huygens probe, although it was not intended to be a lander, continued to transmit data for 90 minutes after arriving on Titan’s surface, although an error caused Cassini to only receive data from one of the two planned radio channels.